ktd2001/ktd2001.github.io/_posts/How-To-Implement-A-Neural-Network-From-Scratch.md

 # Back Propagation
-Back Propagation tries to find the error from the output found in the feed-forward by using the weights, loss function, and gradient decents.With the right learning rate and additional epochs (cycles), hopefully the algorithms is able to find the a better minimun as it moves throughout the gradient decent.
+Back Propagation tries to find the error from the output found in the feed-forward by using the weights, loss function, and gradient decents.
+With the right learning rate and additional epochs (cycles), hopefully the algorithms is able to find the a better minimun as it moves throughout the gradient decent.
 The loss function allows for measuring how well the network is performing.